 - configure it on the device itself,

-- configure it right on your router – effectively protecting your whole home network and everything that’s connected to it (we cover this in the next section below).
+- configure it right on your router – effectively protect your whole home network and everything that’s connected to it (we will cover this in the next section below).

 Some of the networks that support smart TV devices and boxes: ExpressVPN, VyprVPN, NordVPN.

-How Do I Install VPN on My Router?
+How Do I Install a VPN on My Router?

-The first order of business is to make sure that your router is compatible with VPNs.
+First, make sure that your router is compatible with VPNs.
 This can be done on the website of the manufacturer that produced the router.
-Often, though, most DD-WRT and Tomato-boosted FlashRouters are compatible with VPNs.
+Often, most DD-WRT and Tomato-boosted FlashRouters are compatible with VPNs.

-In the end, the installation is quite simple, and it only involves you logging in to your router and then filling out a couple of standard forms — nothing you won’t be able to handle.
+Installation is simple and involves you logging in to your router and then filling out a couple of standard forms — nothing you won’t be able to handle.

-VPN & Tor — How to Use the Combination
+VPN & Tor — How to Use Them Together

 Even though Tor and VPN are fundamentally different, they can still be used together for maximum security and online privacy.